bisdn/bisdn-linux/README.md

 * repo tool

-Some distros include [repo](https://android.googlesource.com/tools/repo), so you might be able to install from there.
+Some distros include [repo](https://android.googlesource.com/tools/repo), so you might be able to install from there (Ubuntu 20.04 however does not provide those packages).

 ```bash
 # Debian/Ubuntu.